Academic and Student Services

 Campus Activities Board (CAB)

-The Campus Activities Board (CAB) is a student led organization focused on providing programs and opportunities for students.
-You can catch a movie on the East Lawn, check out a comedy or talent show and much more!
-CAB members are dedicated to creating a safe and fun environment for our community to enjoy entertaining events and activities through extensive planning and organization.
+The Campus Activities Board (CAB) is a student led organization focused on planning free events and activities for students.
+From outdoor movies and concerts to comedy and casino nights, CAB members are dedicated to creating a safe and fun environment for the Island community.
 Additionally, CAB is devoted to providing opportunities for students to learn and develop leadership and social skills through meetings, retreats, socials and other activities.
+CAB embodies their slogan “All We Do is Fun” by empowering the student body in their efforts to make the most of their collegiate experience.
 For information and upcoming events call (361) 825-2707 or search for CAB on I-Engage.

 Leadership @ TAMU-CC